chaudhary1337/chaudhary1337.github.io/TryHackMe/Retro.md

 ![](https://i.imgur.com/tIro30h.png)

-"Leaving myself a note here just in case I forget how to spell it: parzival"
+"Leaving myself a note here just in case I forget how to spell it: {password}"

 Now, ofcourse, this could be about ready player one, whose protagonist is this guy - and the story matches too XD